stanford-oval/genie-toolkit/doc/install.md

 #### Setting up the virtual assistant

-If you want to offer virtual assistant services (like Sabrina is offered on the reference installation) to your users, you should first create a suitable Omlet account, that will appear as the account the user is interacting with.
+If you want to offer virtual assistant services (like Almond is offered on the reference installation) to your users, you should first create a suitable Omlet account, that will appear as the account the user is interacting with.